jhaumont/enter-the-daggerverse/runbooks/english/02-getting-started-with-Dagger.md

 >
 > When we change content of `dagger/main.go` file, public interface changes and the code generation needs to happen again.
 >
-> We must regenerate Dagger's module's code with command:
+> We must regenerate the Dagger module's code with command:
 > ```bash
 > dagger develop
 > ```